Choomai/The-Murk-stealer/README.md

 Now you need to get your chat id.
 To do this, go to the next bot [@chatid_echo_bot](https://t.me/chatid_echo_bot) and save the id.
 Insert this data in builder console.
 And wait, secure building will take about 2 minutes.

+### 📡For XMPP (Advanced users only):
+Goto https://xmpp.org/getting-started/ and go through the process, once completed you need to make sure messages are being archived and saved to disk, find that option in your client’s settings.
+After that input your XMPP login into the stealer and either create a group chat or use your own Jabber ID as the "jabberreceiver" variable.
+As for group chats you need to find the following "groupchatname@conference.xmppserver.com".

 ---
 ### ❌Builder errors